 Marine environments are also feeling the brunt of warming temperatures.
 Just off Oregon’s Coast, stands of kelp — a seaweed that provides food and habitat for myriad animals and also functions as a carbon sink — are suffering.
 “They’re a cold-water-loving species,” says Sarah Gravem, a marine ecologist at Oregon State University.
 Kelp populations are unfortunately being hit with a double whammy: In addition to being weakened by warmer waters, they’re being gobbled up by voraciously hungry purple sea urchins.
 “The sea urchins are starting to mow down the kelp forests,” says Gravem.

 The Oregon Kelp Alliance, a nonprofit research organization based in Port Orford, is working to protect these trees of the sea by systematically removing sea urchins from several sites.
 “We’re hoping to create little kelp oases along the coastline,” says Gravem, who is a leading member of the organization.
-Visitors can lend a hand, especially those with diving experience.
+Visitors can lend a hand, especially experienced divers.
+Reef Check Foundation holds training sessions in Reedsport, where divers with rescue certification and higher can learn to be underwater citizen scientists.
 “We need divers who can go down and count urchins and kelp,” Gravem says.

 Play, Eat and Sip With a Purpose